xanderhits/imagedata-api/README.md

 Errors are logged with a certain level (debug, info, warning, error and so forth).
 Depending on the deployment config (`conf/configure_modes.php`) we can set the minimum log level.
 Errors are written to `php://stderr`.

 ## DTAP ##
-`conf/config.{deploymentType}.php` is included based on the deployment mode (if it exists).
-Other DTAP-specific settings are set in `conf/configure_modes.php` (logs enabled, log levels and debug mode).
+`conf/configure_modes.php` contains various configuration settings based on the deployment mode.
+These include log enabling, minimum level for logging, debug mode on (i.e. show stack traces or just show generic JSON error message) and any other additional info.

 ## Libraries and dependancies ##
 Composer is used as dependancy manager.
 It manages and autoloads the Slim framework and a [custom CSV parser for PHP](https://github.com/kzykhys/PHPCsvParser).
 This is done as the regular PHP `fgetcsv` function has some issues (see PHPCsvParser page for more information).